JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Well, Mr. Blake, he saw the sailor reading the newspaper at one table, and the mechanic reading the newspaper at another.
 It was dusk before the sailor got up, and left the place.
 He looked about him suspiciously when he got out into the street.
-The boy–BEING a boy–passed unnoticed.
+The boy–_Being_ a boy–passed unnoticed.
 The mechanic had not come out yet.
 The sailor walked on, looking about him, and apparently not very certain of where he was going next.
 The mechanic appeared once more, on the opposite side of the road.
 The